Need Outsourcing Software Development Team?

 A common situation is when you come across a difficult problem, and you need to find the best solution.
 You bring your colleagues together and offer to discuss the solution.
 Some may call this process brainstorming.
 It is good if someone speaks out, but some people have nothing to offer.
 Some may feel too shy and unconfident.
 They are just waiting for a specific task or hint from others, and they will blindly do it as they are told.
 They don’t even think about alternative ways. - Motivation and interests

 Are you sure they are the same for your team lead (TL) and the rest of the team?
 You are motivated to make the features work and get them done on time.
-At the same time, the team members want to implement a new programming language or try to make a cool architectural solution for all occasions. - Listen, hear, and analyze
+At the same time, the project management cross functional team members want to implement a new programming language or try to make a cool architectural solution for all occasions. - Listen, hear, and analyze

 Often, in meetings, engineers simply do not understand at all why they were brought out, and they do not even listen.
 It prevents them from being maximum productive. - Involvement in the process